cohnlab/Ecosystem_Climate_Regulation_Services/README.md

 The codes presented here process data on native vegetation, past climate, future climate projections, agriculture, and future projections of land use and land cover.
 This data is used to estimate the role of native vegetation in Brazil in providing regulation of extreme heat for neighboring soybean production.

-## Structure
+## Main structure

-1. Codes
+### Main scripts

-- Result_analysis.R.
+* Result_analysis.R.

-This is the main file in this repository that replicates the generation of tables and figures presented in the manuscript.
+This is the main R script in this repository that replicates the generation of tables and figures presented in the manuscript.

-- Master.R.
+* Master.R.

-2. Files

-##
+This is the master R script that runs all the auxiliary scripts in the Aux_codes folder, processing the input data and calculating the ecosystem extreme heat regulation services.

+### Folders

+* Aux_codes

+* Figures

+* Input_Data

+* Output

+*